gsyates1/ha-roborock-control-panel/README.md

 ##### Vacuum Clean Room

-This script simple calls the script 'Vacuum Set Clean Mode' and then starts the vacuum cleaning.
+This script calls the script 'Vacuum Set Clean Mode' and then starts the vacuum cleaning.
 The vacuum is started by using the app_segment_clean command.

 ##### Vacuum Set Clean Mode